Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

-\NewPara{Metrics.} We evaluate three metrics: (1) peak signal-to-noise ratio (PSNR) between the displayed and original frame, (2) percentage of non-rendered frames, and (3) latency.
-PSNR is computed by comparing the displayed videos to the original videos at the transmitter.
-Non-rendered frames are defined differently for VP9+Tambur and \name.
-For VP9+Tambur, we compute the percentage of frames that are not played by the receiver due to packet loss on that frame itself or dependency on previously undecodable frames.
-For \name, we define ``non-rendered frames'' as those frames with PSNR less than \SI{30}{dB}, as our scheme always tries to generate and render a frame.
-We have observed that for our dataset, VP9's PSNR rarely drops below \SI{30}{dB} unless there's a frame drop, so treating \name's frames with PSNR below \SI{30}{dB} as ``non-rendered'' would favor VP9+Tambur in comparisons.
+\NewPara{Metrics.} We evaluate multiple metrics, \red{including peak signal-to-noise ratio (PSNR), structural similarity (SSIM)~\cite{ssim}, Learned Perceptual Image Patch Similarity (LPIPS)~\cite{lpips}, and percentage of non-rendered frames.
+PSNR, SSIM, and LPIPS are computed by comparing the displayed videos at the receiver to the original videos at the transmitter, using the PyTorch Image Quality (PIQ) library~\cite{kastryulin2022piq}.} Non-rendered frames are defined differently for baselines and \namereparo.
+For baselines, we compute the percentage of frames that are not played by the receiver due to packet loss on that frame itself or dependency on previously undecodable frames.
+For \namereparo, we define ``non-rendered frames'' as those frames with PSNR less than \SI{30}{dB}, as our scheme always tries to generate and render a frame.
+We have observed that for our dataset, VP8/9's PSNR rarely drops below \SI{30}{dB} unless there's an undecodable frame, so treating \namereparo's frames with PSNR below \SI{30}{dB} as ``non-rendered'' would favor baselines in comparisons.
 Non-rendered frames correlate well with standard quality-of-experience (QoE) metrics, as a large number of non-rendered frames can lead to video freezes and degrade QoE.
-Latency, an important metric for real-time interactivity on video conferencing applications, is evaluated by measuring the end-to-end delay between when the frame is read at the transmitter and displayed at the receiver.
-One-way propagation delay set to \SI{50}{ms}.
-All metrics are aggregated over all frames of the 25 videos in our corpus, and presented as averages or distributions depending on the result.
-We also compute bitrate by averaging the packet sizes (without TCP/IP headers) recorded in the Ringmaster logs over the course of the entire video.
+All metrics are aggregated over all frames of the videos in our validation dataset.
+We compute bitrate by averaging the packet sizes (without TCP/IP headers) recorded in the network traces over the course of the entire video.